 Follow the adventures of Kirstine who walked the Te Araroa Trail, a continuous 3,000 km walking track from Cape Reinga to Bluff, New Zealand from 29 October 2014 to 19 February 2015.
-Other adventures include climing Mt Kenya and Mt Kilimanjaro, mountain biking in Rwanda, trekking with gorillas in DR Congo and many more.
+Other adventures include climing Mt Kenya, Mt Kilimanjaro and Mt Stanley (the three highest mountains in Africa) mountain biking in Rwanda, trekking with gorillas in DR Congo and many more.

 Mar 15.
 Mintos Tarn (4200) to Meru Mt Kenya Lodge (3000).
 1200 meters descent.